LandSciTech/caribouMetrics/README.md

 # caribouMetrics

 <!-- badges: start -->
 <!-- badges: end -->

-caribouMetrics is built off of two different models, one calculates predictors described in Table 52 of Environment Canada (2011) Scientific Assessment to Inform the Identification of Critical Habitat for Woodland Caribou and the other implements the caribou resource selection probability functions described in Rempel, R. and M. Hornseth.
-2018.
+caribouMetrics is built off of two different models, one calculates predictors described in Table 52 of Environment Canada (2011) Scientific Assessment to Inform the Identification of Critical Habitat for Woodland Caribou and the other implements the caribou resource selection probability functions described in Hornseth and Rempel (2016) Seasonal resource selection of woodland caribou (*Rangifer tarandus caribou*) across a gradient of anthropogenic disturbance.
-Range-specific seasonal resource selection probability functions for 13 caribou ranges in Northern Ontario.
-The second part of the package is the actively developed part and the rest of the README focuses on it.

 ## Installation